 Texas filed this lawsuit in May 2023 to challenge a regulation issued a few weeks earlier by the Biden Administration.
 The convoluted rule makes non-Mexican asylum seekers at the southern border presumptively ineligible for asylum in the United States, subject to narrow, tightly restricted exceptions.
 The regulation (frequently referred to as the Biden “Asylum Ban”) is largely modeled on unlawful, anti-asylum policies first created by the Trump Administration, and it has been challenged by immigrants’ rights advocates.

 Texas, however, complains that one of the Asylum Ban’s narrow exceptions is unlawful: those asylum seekers to whom CBP gives a scheduled appointment to present themselves at a port of entry are allowed to apply for asylum (as is their legal right under U.S. immigration law).
 Only some migrants are even permitted to request such an appointment, which requires using the (quite problematic) CBP One smartphone application.
 Texas claims that the Asylum Ban did not go through required procedures and that the CBP One-based exception violates immigration law because it allegedly “encourages and incentives” migrants “to cross the border unlawfully.”
-Texas seeks vacatur (nullification) of the Asylum Ban in its entirety.
+Texas seeks vacatur (nullification) of that exception.

-The Biden Administration moved to dismiss this case in August 2023; in response to that motion, Texas eventually requested the Court’s permission to file an amended complaint.
-The parties are currently briefing the Biden Administration’s motion to dismiss Texas’s amended complaint.
+The Biden Administration moved to dismiss this case in August 2023; in response to that motion, Texas amended its complaint, after which the parties again briefed the federal government’s motion to dismiss.That briefing concluded at the end of May 2024.

 Technical Summary